How to become a digital nomad

 2. Grow your savings to a substantial amount

 If you already have a healthy client base and you’ve secured a remote role, it’s time to build your savings.
-Since you’d be traveling a lot, purchasing new items, and paying for hotels or accommodation, you need to have the resources to afford these.
+Since you’d be travelling a lot, purchasing new items, and paying for hotels or accommodation, you need to have the resources to afford these.

 Many people take the risk of solely relying on their income.
 And while that might be possible, you need to prepare for rainy days.
 What happens if you lose that source of income?
 What’s the plan B?